ckuethe/parliament/README.md

 can help by applying various text processing techniques such as naive bayesian filtering, clustering and scoring.
 It's very much a work in progress.

+Along with the text of the tweet, user, languages, and source application are also considered during scoring.

 ## General Structure

 ### parliament_utils.py